 This course consists of 10 engaging project-based lessons that teach students advanced concepts of coding in Python.
-Python Part 3 is a continuation of Intro to Python Part 2.
+Python - Part 3 is a continuation of Python - Part 2.

 Students learn how to use logical operators in order to write code that makes complex decisions.
 In this lesson, students use booleans, and/or/not operators, and is in conditionals to implement a truth table to classify animals.

 Python has existing modules that can be imported so that students can use code that others have written.
 In this lesson, students import the datetime module and learn how to perform date and time calculations.